dokan-dev/dokan-delphi/README.md

-# Dokan.Delphi Binding
+# Dokan Delphi/FreePascal Binding

-## What is Dokan.Delphi Binding
+## What is Dokan Delphi/FreePascal Binding
 By using Dokan library, you can create your own file systems very easily without writing device driver.
-Dokan.Delphi Binding is a library that allows you to make a file system on .NET environment.
+Dokan Delphi/FreePascal Binding is a library that allows you to make a file system on Win32/Win64 environment.

 ## Licensing
-Dokan.NET Binding is distributed under a version of the "MIT License", which is a BSD-like license.
+Dokan Delphi/FreePascal Binding is distributed under a version of the "MIT License", which is a BSD-like license.
 See the 'license.mit.txt' file for details.

 ##Environment
-Delphi and Dokan library
+Delphi/FreePascal and Dokan library

 ## How to write a file system
 To make a file system, an application needs to implement IDokanOperations interface.